BayLak-Egypt/Ultimate-Hacking-Tools-Explorer/README.md

 ![Demo GIF](2026-05-28%2021-53-07.gif)

-Ultimate Hacking Tools Explorer is a specialized research repository providing a categorized index of offensive security tools, including RATs, Stealers, Botnets, and Crypter.
+Ultimate Hacking Tools Explorer is a specialized research repository providing a categorized index of offensive security tools, including RATs, Stealers, Botnets, and Crypters.
 It is designed to assist security researchers in analyzing malware architecture and improving defensive security in a controlled, educational environment.

 ## ⚠️ Disclaimer
 **EDUCATIONAL AND RESEARCH PURPOSES ONLY.** The developer assumes no responsibility for any misuse.
 Always use these tools in a secure, isolated environment (e.g., Virtual Machine).
 Use for unauthorized access is strictly illegal.